 Our Work in The Gambia

-In the Gambia it is estimated that 15% of the population are disabled and across Africa there over 80% of amputees will go without a prosthetic leg.
-However, with a limited paper trail, transport barriers in the more rural parts of the country and people simply not being able to afford to seek medical attention it’s almost impossible to know the true impact of the issue.
+In the Gambia, it is estimated that 15% of the population is disabled, and, across Africa, there are over 80% of amputees will go without a prosthetic leg.
+However, with a limited paper trail, with the existing transport barriers in the most rural parts of the country, and with people not being able to afford to seek medical attention, it is almost impossible to know the true impact of the issue.

 The Mobility Centre

-For many years amputees would have to travel to neighbouring Senegal for treatment which for most was not financially viable so having a mobility centre in The Gambia that is functioning and able to receive equipment from Legs4Africa has been an essential development.
-We still have work to do though, we want to make sure that the mobility centre is well stocked with raw materials, that medical students elect to work in the field of prosthetics and that improved social awareness encourages amputees to seek the help from Gabu and his wonderful team.
+For many years amputees would have to travel to neighbouring Senegal for treatment, which for most was not financially viable.
+This is why having a mobility centre in The Gambia that is functioning and able to receive equipment from Legs4Africa has been an essential development.
+We still have work to do though, for example, we want to make sure that the mobility centre is well stocked with raw materials, that medical students elect to work in the field of prosthetics, and that improved social awareness encourages amputees to seek the help from Gabu and his wonderful team.

 The Gambian Amputee Association

-Amputation can lead to isolation, unemployment, poor mental health and social stigma as well as the physical barriers that come with having a limb amputated such as bruising, phantom limb pain, learning to use a prosthetic leg and accessibility.
-The GAA acts as an advocacy group, targeting the government about disability rights issues and mental wellbeing is a huge part of the rehabilitation process.
-Focusing on community-based rehabilitation within the GAA means that amputees can support their peers face to face on a monthly basis or on Facebook page which acts a forum in between meetings.
+Amputation can lead to isolation, unemployment, poor mental health and social stigma.
+Additionally, there are physical barriers that come with having a limb amputated such as bruising, phantom limb pain, learning to use a prosthetic leg and accessibility.
+The GAA acts as an advocacy group, targeting the government about disability rights issues and mental wellbeing, which is a huge part of the rehabilitation process.
+Focusing on community-based rehabilitation within the GAA means that amputees can support their peers face to face on a monthly basis or on the Facebook page, which acts as a forum in between meetings.
 Regular meetups give board members the opportunity to discuss any further needs that members of the group might have and provide information, advice and guidance to other services including sports teams, training schemes or mental health.

 We are very fortunate to have Bob Jabbie working as our community support officer with GAA members and amputees in the community on behalf of Legs4Africa.
 A lack of awareness and understanding around disability in The Gambia can cause amputees to socially withdraw.
-Bob work tirelessly to ensure that amputees remain engaged with their community, know about services that are available to them and offer advice and support.
+Bob works tirelessly to ensure that amputees remain engaged with their community, knows about services that are available to them and offers advice and support.